CACDAR-Project/drawing-robot-ros2/README.md

 ```

 ## Running

-Run
+### RobotController
+One of the following RobotControllers should be started:

+DummyController echoes Motion messages to the terminal.
 ``` sh
 ros2 run robot_controller dummy_controller
 ```

-or
+AxidrawController draws on the axidraw robot
 ``` sh
 ros2 launch axidraw_controller axidraw_controller
 ```

-or
+This starts the simulated lite6
 ``` sh
 ros2 launch lite6_controller lite6_gazebo.launch.py
 ```

-or
+This runs the real lite6
 ``` sh
 ros2 launch lite6_controller lite6_real.launch.py
 ```

-or
+This runs the real lite6 without Rviz (can be run on headless device over ssh)
 ``` sh
 ros2 launch lite6_controller lite6_real_no_gui.launch.py
 ```

+### DrawingController
-And simultaneously (using tmux or another terminal) run
+Once a RobotController is running, simultaneously (using tmux or another terminal) run
 ``` sh
 ros2 run drawing_controller drawing_controller svg/test.svg
 ```
+This will draw the svg image given as the last argument.

 ## Creating compatible SVG images
 https://github.com/visioncortex/vtracer